 'April 2019-March 2020' As Construction-Technology Year

-These pilot projects would get the regular Prime Minister Awas Yojna (Housing for All – Urban) assistance of Rs 1.5 lakh from the state government and the same amount from the Center beside the innovation grant of Rs 2.5 lakh for each housing unit.
+These pilot projects would get the regular Prime Minister Awas Yojna (Housing for All–Urban) assistance of Rs 1.5 lakh from the state government and the same amount from the Center besides the innovation grant of Rs 2.5 lakh for each housing unit.

 More than 2500 delegates participated in CTI-2019